rhpds/uplift-gitops/ossm-cp/README.md

-# Uplift and Shift - Apps to Install Uplift Lab and Service Mesh Control Plane
+# Uplift and Shift - Installs Service Mesh Control Plane

 This repository contains a Helm chart designed for deploying the Service Mesh Control Plane installer on OpenShift.